iLert/docs/integrations/sensu.md

 ---
 description: >-
-  The iLert Sensu Integration helps you to publish alerts into your channels or resolve alerts.
+  The ilert Sensu Integration helps you to publish alerts into your channels or resolve alerts.
 ---